Sustainability Series: Week 3, Low carbon concrete

 The revision to BS 8500 will be published in November 2023 and will include the introduction of lower carbon ternary (or multi-component) cements, CEM II/C-M and CEM VI.

-This webinar discusses the main revisions to the standard and how the method of specification has changed to facilitate the wider range of lower carbon concretes that will be available.
+This webinar discussed the main revisions to the standard and how the method of specification has changed to facilitate the wider range of lower carbon concretes that will be available.

-The presentation will be followed by a Q&A (with questions welcomed from the audience) answered by industry experts who can respond to queries on concrete and structural design.
+The presentation was followed by a Q&A (with questions from the audience) answered by industry experts who responded to queries on concrete and structural design.

-A recording of this event will be available in our catch up on-demand library shortly.
+A recording of this event is now available in the on-demand library.